The Arts & Recreation Foundation of Overland Park

 by Steven Richardson

 Meant to celebrate the purpose of the Convention Center where people come together, this piece by Steven Richardson is mounted in the central circle drive.
 Media: Stainless Steel and Cor-ten Steel.
+Donated in part by Friends of Overland Park Arts.

 Pierced Sky

-by Kwan Wu
+By Kwan Wu

 Mr. Strang watches the sun rise over the city he founded.
 A small fob of his first streetcar, the Ogerita, dangles from his pocket watch chain.
 Media: Bronze